 EMGT 7874.
-Spreadsheets for Healthcare Analytics.
-[Formerly EMGT 874A] This is part one of a two part course.
-Uses Microsoft Excel to teach the power of fast analytics for health-care management decision making.
-The goal will be to simultaneously introduce the topics of probability, statistics, optimization, simulation, and advanced features of Excel 2010 (upgrading to 2013 soon) for Windows users and 2011 for Mac users.
+Spreadsheets for Health Care Analytics (MMHC).
+[Formerly EMGT 874A] This two-part course uses Microsoft Excel to teach the power of fast analytics for health-care management decision making.
+The goal is to simultaneously introduce the topics of probability, statistics, optimization, and advanced features of Excel 2013 for Windows users and 2011 for Mac users.
 Students in analytical fields will obviously benefit from this knowledge.
 Even students who won't perform analyses directly will benefit, since they will be able to supervise analysts properly and make sound judgments regarding software adoption.
-After introducing basic probability, the course will cover statistics concepts, measures of centrality and spread, histograms, the normal distribution, and an overview of confidence intervals.
-Optimization modeling will emphasize personnel scheduling, equipment rental, and choice of vendors.
-Simulation models will illustrate queuing applications for finding patients: waiting times.
-All examples will be in the medical context.
-Advanced features of Excel will be covered: pivot tables, conditional formatting, auto and advanced filters, charts, text and other advanced worksheet functions, and efficient downloading of data from the internet.
+Advanced features of Excel include pivot tables, conditional formatting, auto and advanced filters, charts, and advanced worksheet functions.
 Knowledge of these contributes to a culture of data-driven decision making within companies.
-[1]
+After covering Excel, the course moves to probability and statistics concepts, including measures of centrality and spread, histograms, the normal distribution, and an overview of confidence intervals.
+Optimization modeling will emphasize personnel scheduling.
+All examples will be in the medical context, [1]

 EMGT 7875.
-Spreadsheets for Healthcare Analytics.
-[Formerly EMGT 874B] This is the second part of the two course sequence with EMGT 7874.
+Spreadsheets for Health Care Analytics (MMHC).
+[Formerly EMGT 874B].
 [1]

-EMGT 7878.
-Configuring and Optimizing Health Care Operations.
+EMGT 7878. and Optimizing Health Care Operations.

 [Formerly EMGT 878] This course will help students understand and assess the operational efficiency, effectiveness, and efficacy of health service delivery.
-Conceptual frameworks from the operations course including lean production will be extended and applied within the context of hospitals and other medical service providers, group practices, and insurance companies.
+Conceptual frameworks from the operations course including lean production will be extended and applied within the context of hospitals and other medical service providers, group practices and insurance companies.
 [2]